tambetvali/LaeArve/README.md

 [cc-by-nc-sa-4.0](/README3.md) - [Fractal of Theories](fractaloftheories.md) is an introduction to replicate my theories into a fractal of different paradigms and interpretations, or as support of derived and updated work.
 You are welcome to participiate in the process.

+[Call to Cooperate](https://call-to-cooperate-ta-lunq.bolt.host/): you can help projects in these hosts very much.

 https://poe.com/tambetvali - artificial intelligence bots for a very vague introduction to some of the ideas here.

 # Laegna Fantasy: Laegna Math Website